tomkp/react-split-pane/README.md

     }

  ```
-### Inline Styles

-You can also pass inline styles to the components via props.
-These are:

- * `paneStyle` - Styling to be applied to both panes
- * `pane1Style` - Styling to be applied to the first pane, with precedence over `paneStyle`
- * `pane2Style` - Styling to be applied to the second pane, with precedence over `paneStyle`
- * `resizerStyle` - Styling to be applied to the resizer bar

-### Contributing
+## Contributing

 I'm always happy to receive Pull Requests for contributions of any kind.

 Please include tests and/or update the examples if possible.

 **I'm working on an updated version of this library, and looking for help:** https://github.com/tomkp/react-split-pane/pull/240

 Thanks, Tom